 In month 3 you’re doing 15-20 minutes. (this is when your friend who immediately started with 30 minutes a day quits)

 By month 6 you’ve built it up to 30 minutes a day!

 A year later you’re still exercising.
-Sometimes for a 30 minutes a day, sometimes with 16 minutes of High Intensity Interval Training, sometimes with a 60-min hike.
+Sometimes for 30 minutes a day, sometimes with 16 minutes of High-Intensity Interval Training, sometimes with a 60-min hike.
 Exercise is no longer something you need to think about or debate, it’s something you just do.

 Your friend who a year ago had decided to immediately jump to 30 minutes a day had quit 9 months ago, and now is getting started again.
 Please go tell her to NOT immediately jump to 30 minutes all over again!
 Please help her prevent having the same frustrating experience once again.
 You’ll actually save her time because by starting small she’ll be able to achieve MORE than by immediately jumping to a bigger goal.

 Starting with 5 minutes a day instead of 30 is ONLY ONE of the tools you need to make exercise a habit.
 Sign up to learn all FIVE.

 Immediately jumping to doing 30 or 60 minutes is only ONE of the myths that we believe in that don’t let us make exercise part of our lives.
 The longer we believe in those myths, the longer we’ll be unfit, flabby, tired, and risk our health.
 Sign up below for the habits class in HD video to learn all FIVE myths that keep us stuck in the Cycle of Frustration!

 A few of the issues covered in the class:

 - Finding exercise boring (yes, that’s actually a myth!)